jaimegalanmartinez/UVSplatform/README.md

 1. Sign up in the system if you don't have already created your user.
 2. Log in with your credentials (email and password)
 3. Automatically, the application will retrieve the vehicles availables for send a mission.
-4. Select the vehicle "UVS Drone" by clicking in the button Request a mission.
+4. Select the vehicle "UAV Webots" by clicking in the button Request a mission.
 5. It will appear a new screen with the mission plans available for that vehicle.
 6. Select the unique mission plan available
 7. It will appear a snackbar in the UI, allowing the user to confirm the mission plan selected in order to send the mission to the Webots drone.